Travel 7 minutes 30 July 2024

 Stay in Style

 There are plenty of stellar central hotels to choose from as your base for the Fringe.
 When deciding where to stay, consider your itinerary and level of familiarity with the city.
 While the city is very walkable and public transport abounds, a hotel located in Edinburgh’s centre will ensure you can make it to as many performances as possible despite the crowds.
-We’ve put together a list of Edinburgh’s best hotels, but a couple of highlights include: the unbridled luxury of the aforementioned Balmoral; the decadent, maximalist approach of the House of Gods Royal Mile, which is perfect for the more glamorous guest; and the soothing simplicity of Eden Locke, which is decked out in pastel hues and comes with full kitchens in its studio apartments if you need to make a late-night, post-show dinner.
+We’ve put together a list of Edinburgh’s best hotels, but a couple of highlights include: the unbridled luxury of the aforementioned Balmoral, which holds Two Michelin Keys; the decadent, maximalist approach of the House of Gods Royal Mile, which is perfect for the more glamorous guest; and the soothing simplicity of Eden Locke, which is decked out in pastel hues and comes with full kitchens in its studio apartments if you need to make a late-night, post-show dinner.

 The Palm Court at The Balmoral